CiaranMcCann/Platformer/README.md

-Javascript, Box2d platformer developed by a 5 man scrum based team over 3 days 9 to 5 development.
+Javascript, 2 player platformer developed by a 5 man scrum based team over 3 days, 9 to 5 development.
 The project was part of our Real World Simulations class and was worth 15%.

 Team members: